Binary upgrade

 Troubleshooting

-Client receives "pooler is shut down now" (58006) instead of migrating
+Client receives 58006 or disconnects instead of migrating

 Ctrl+C in foreground mode.
 SIGINT in TTY = shutdown without upgrade.
 Use kill -USR2 or the UPGRADE admin command.

 Daemon mode.
 Daemon mode does not use fd-based migration.
-Clients drain normally.
+Existing clients stay on the old process and are closed when it exits.
 Switch to foreground mode for migration.

 PG_DOORMAN_CI_SHUTDOWN_ONLY=1 is set.
 This env var forces shutdown-only mode (used in CI tests).
 Unset it.